 Sanofi presented its new Research and development focus at the 16th World Vaccine Congress in Madrid (Spain).
-Seeing as Europe continues to strive in its leading position in the Vaccine Ecosystem (Sanofi being one of its 3 major manufacturing giants), it has long been expected for Sanofi to also pursue a ‘Universal Vaccine‘ for seasonal flu, which annually kills 250,000-500,000.
+Seeing as Europe continues to strive in its leading position in the vaccine field (Sanofi being one of its 3 major manufacturing giants), it has long been expected for Sanofi to also pursue a ‘Universal Vaccine‘ for seasonal flu, which annually kills 250,000 to 500,000 people.
 According to Sanofi Pasteur’s CEO Olivier Charmeil, Sanofi already provides over 220 million seasonal influenza vaccine doses each year to combat these figures from the WHO.

-As Charmeil and their Associate VP for Research (Harry Kleanthous) explained, this simply isn’t enough though, due to the rapidly changing nature of such viruses.
+As Charmeil explained, this simply isn’t enough though, due to the rapidly changing nature of such viruses.
 A more broadly acting vaccine for seasonal influenza could therefore address the many strains and variations which occur in the population over the winter season.

 This is being tackled through employing ‘tailored’ antigens, which are the basic apparatus of most influenza vaccines.
-Using a more broadly complementary antigen types would therefore make the vaccine more effective at dealing with similar (but still different) strains, which are constantly arising (antigenic shift) each season due to fast mutation rates (antigenic drift).
+Using a more broadly complementary antigen types would therefore make the vaccine more effective at dealing with similar (but still different) strains, which are constantly arising each season due to fast mutation rates.